Exclusive J/Psi and Psi(2s) photo-production as a probe of QCD low x evolution equations: Theoretical setup of our study

 with $r = |{\bm r}|$.
 The functions $\overline{\Sigma}_T^{(1,2)}$ describe the transition of a transverse polarized photon into a vector meson $V$ and are given by \cite{Cepila:2019skb}

 where

-and $\hat{e}_f = 2/3$ is the charge of the charm quark while $\alpha_{e.m.}$ the electromagnetic fine structure constant; $N_c = 3$ denotes the number of colors and $K_0$ is a Bessel function of the second kind.
-Finally, with $m_f$ the mass of the charm quark, we have
+and $\hat{e}_f = 2/3$ is the charge of the charm quark while $\alpha_{e.m.}$ the electromagnetic fine structure constant; $N_c = 3$ denotes the number of colors and $K_0$ is a Bessel function of the second kind and $J_{0,1}$ a Bessel function of first kind.
+Finally, with $m_f$ the mass of the charm quark, and $p = |{\bm p}|$ the modulus of the transverse momentum, we have

-with $\Psi_V(z, |{\bm p}|)$ the wave function of the vector meson.
-The latter has been obtained in \cite{Krelina:2018hmt,Cepila:2019skb} through the numerical solution of the Schr\"odinger equation for a given choice of the heavy quark interaction potential and provided in the boosted form as a table in both photon momentum fraction $z$ and transverse momentum ${\bm p}$.
+with $\Psi_V(z, { p})$ the wave function of the vector meson.
+The latter has been obtained in \cite{Krelina:2018hmt, Cepila:2019skb} through the numerical solution of the Schr\"odinger equation for a given choice of the heavy quark interaction potential and provided in the boosted form as a table in both photon momentum fraction $z$ and transverse momentum ${ p}$.
 The above form includes both effects due to the so-called Melosh spin rotation as well as a more realistic $r$-dependence of the photon-vector meson transition, with which we convolute the dipole cross-section $\sigma_{q\bar{q}}(x, r)$.
+The functions $\overline{\Sigma}^{(i)}$ are plotted against the dipole separation in Fig.~\ref{fig:sigma}.
+The central observations are the small, but visible node at $r \simeq 0.8$~fm for the $\Psi(2s)$ ($\overline{\Sigma}^{(1)}(r)$) and the relative enhancement of $\Psi(2s)$ with respect to the $J/\Psi$ for $\overline{\Sigma}^{(2)}(r)$, which is particularly pronounced for the Harmonic Oscillator potential. \\

 As in \cite{Garcia:2019tne}, we calculate in the following the dipole cross-section from two underlying unintegrated gluon distributions $ {\cal F}(x, {\bm k}^2)$, using the relation \cite{Braun:2000wr}